MPs plan to probe Pfizer pursuit of AstraZeneca

 Pfizer has made two approaches to AstraZeneca, both of which have been rebuffed.
 The company is widely expected to come back with a revised offer before a May 26 deadline for it to "put up or shut up" under UK takeover rules.

-(Additional reporting by William James in London and Richa Naidu in Bangalore, Editing by David Holmes, Susan Fenton and Andrew Hay)
+(Additional reporting by William James, Editing by David Holmes and Susan Fenton)